Who are you?

 What’s the relevance today?

 The Satanic Panic never really died -- it just went underground, with its recycled conspiracy theories arising from time to time in moments of hysteria such as today’s Pizzagate and QAnon.
 In fact, many licensed mental health professionals who helped ignite the Satanic Panic in the 1980s remain prominent figures on the fringe of the mental health field today.
-Many of them continue to promote the same conspiracy theories that the rest of society has long recognized as debunked.
+Many of them continue to promote the same conspiracy theories that most of the rest of society (and their profession) has long recognized as debunked.

 Our investigation revealed how Satanic cult conspiracy fears, aided by licensed mental health professionals, helped inspire a mother to kill her own 8-year-old son, for which she was sentenced to 18 years in prison in 2015.
 Mental health care consumers and the public at large deserve better than to have licensed professionals propagate harmful conspiracy theories in the name of therapeutic care.